The Changing Face Of Responsible Gambling

-Other Licensing Obligations to ensure Safe & Responsible Gambling
+UK Licensing Obligations To Ensure Safe & Responsible Gambling

-Prompt and accurate customer payments: No one likes a slow-paying casino and these days no gambling site can “get away” with a slow payout on the hope that you cancel the request and gamble your winnings away.
-Operators must ensure that payments to and from customer accounts are not only complying to formal and documented processes in an accurate and timely manner, but they also must ensure that customer funds are managed separately from their own accounts so they have sufficient cleared funds to pay all player winnings and outstanding player balances
+No one likes a slow-paying casino and these days no gambling site can “get away” with a slow payout in the hope that you cancel the request and gamble your winnings away.
+Operators must ensure that payments to and from customer accounts are not only complying with formal and documented processes in an accurate and timely manner, but they also must ensure that customer funds are managed separately from their own accounts so they have sufficient cleared funds to pay all player winnings and outstanding player balances

-Fair Gaming: All gaming products are often tested by third-party regulatory bodies to ensure they are fair and random and that they adhere to the rules of that game.
+All gaming products are often tested by third-party regulatory bodies to ensure they are fair and random and adhere to that game's rules.
 Testing to ensure fair gaming is increasingly carried out by independent organisations in collaboration with the UKGC/ other licensing jurisdictions.
-This ensures that all RNG casino games/ simulated games you play have the same probability and outcomes as it would do if played out in real life.
+This ensures that all RNG casino games/ simulated games you play have the same probability and outcomes as they would do if played out in real life.